 Dan’s work has been shown in international and national galleries, including Fabrica de Arte Cubano, Havana Cuba; I’m with you at Hayward Gallery London, UK; 4th Annual Camaguey Video Festival in Camaguey, Cuba; Band of Outsiders curated by Catherine Sullivan at CAA Media Lab in NY, NY; Immigrant/Emigrant at Angels Gate Cultural Center curated by Lara Bullock in San Pedro, CA; In Chicago, IL: Your body is a Battleground at Weinberg Newton Gallery, Making Chances, curated by Lorelei Stewart and John Neff, Gallery 400; The Square Root of Pi(e), curated by Alexandria Eregbu at Chicago Artist’s Coalition; Queering a New Reality at The Museum of Contemporary Art; Brown Paper Wrapper at Center for the Study of Race, Politics and Culture Archetype Drift at Johalla Projects curated by Jason Lazarus; The Great Refusal:Taking on New Queer Aesthetics at The Gene Siskel Film Center; Pillowtalk at Peregrine Program curated by Natalie Schuh and Stevie Greco, IL; Eyeball Witness at Roots and Culture Contemporary curated by Scott Wolniak; Loneliness Chapel at Reva and David Logan Center.
 Solo exhibitions include Roots & Culture contemporary Art Space and The Franklin Gallery in Chicago, IL, In 2010, Dan was the recipient of the Ann Metzger National Award for Prints, in addition to the recipient of the Links Hall Link Up grant for the co-creation of the project Arte no es fácil.
 In 2012, Dan received The John D. and Catherine T. MacArthur’s Connection grant for Arte no es fácil.
 Dan has published twice with the art journal, Shifter Magazine and has work compiled in the collection of video art, Eyeball Witness.
 In 2015, Dan co-created and hosted the symposium and exhibitions titled Art Present: Mapping space that could return to earth again at the 12th Havana Biennial.

-Dan has guest lectured at The School of the Art Institute, The University of Illinois at Chicago, and as an invited discussant at The Museum of Contemporary Art, Smart Museum, Latitude, and Next:Expo, Chicago.
+Dan has guest lectured at The School of the Art Institute, The University of Illinois at Chicago, University of Washington at Bothell, The Hedreen Gallery at Lee Center for the Arts, and as an invited discussant at The Museum of Contemporary Art, Smart Museum, Latitude, and Next:Expo, Chicago.
 Dan presented "The Performance of Gender in Documentary Practices" at Society for Photographic Education at Purdue University in 2014.
 Dan presented projects "Untitled, Kodak, HD" and "The New Neutral" in the New Media Caucus at College Art Association in 2017 and will sit as co-chair on the Queer Caucus beginning in 2018.

 Residencies include: El Centro Desarollo de Artes Visuales Residency in Havana, Cuba; Hedreen High Resolution Media Arts Residency, Seattle, WA; The Luminary in St. Louis, Missouri; and The Artist Studios of Key West Harold Artist Residency in Chesterhill, Ohio; Acre Artist residency in Steuben Wisconsin; Chicago Artist Coalitions’ Hatch Residency; LinksHall Link Up Residency.
 Dan received an MFA from The University of Chicago in Visual Arts and a BFA from The Atlanta College of Art in video, minoring in photography and art history.
-An Assistant Professor of Art at Harry S Truman College teaching photography, video, and cinema studies, Dan is currently on leave in a full-time lectureship in the Interdisciplinary Visual Arts Department at The School of Art, Art History, and Design at The University of Washington.
+Dan is currently in a full-time lectureship in the Interdisciplinary Visual Arts Department at The School of Art, Art History, and Design at The University of Washington.